NMillard/EfCoreDDDBasics/readme.md

 ## Making domain models persistence ignorant requires more code.
 I get why you'd want to write some quick and dirty code.
 It's easy.
 It's fast.
 It might even be okay.
 From a pragmatic stance, it sometimes make sense to mix concerns, occasionally.
 Like, if you're writing a PoC, or something short-lived (we know nothing is short-lived though, it's a lie).

 This is not one of those articles that'll take a pragmatic approach.
-I want to examplify how you can properly weed out infrastructure concerns from your domain models, even in combination with EF Core.
+I want to exemplify how you can properly weed out infrastructure concerns from your domain models, even in combination with EF Core.

-As a constrast to the BadAuthor shown before, a more DDD aligned Author class is demonstrated below.
+As a contrast to the BadAuthor shown before, a more DDD aligned Author class is demonstrated below.
 This is obviously a contrived example, but does however demonstrate important aspects and principles, such as not exposing the collection of books, only having private or internal setters, and the use of a value object, that is, the `Address`.

 Lots of code, but nothing out of the ordinary.
 There's not any crazy going on.
 But do spend a few seconds glaring over the code.